-A portable safe may not be the ultimate solution but thieves will be moving fast and will check the obvious places first.
-Also, having it locked to a fixed structure is a significant deterrent should they happen to find it.
+A portable safe may not be the ultimate solution, but thieves will be moving fast and will check the obvious places first.
+Also, having it locked to a fixed structure is a significant deterrent should they find it.

 Keep Valuables Safe at the Beach and By the Pool

-Whether by the pool on the ship or at the beach on a shore excursion, you are going to have to consider your valuables when you go for a swim or even when taking a quick nap in the sun.
+Whether by the pool on the ship or at the beach on a shore excursion, you will have to consider your valuables when you go for a swim or even when taking a quick nap in the sun.

 Only Take What You Need

-If you want to relax by the pool or at the beach without worrying about your expensive electronics, cash or jewellery, just take what you need.
+Just take what you need if you want to relax by the pool or at the beach without worrying about your expensive electronics, cash or jewellery.

-You don’t need to have all the things you would typically carry in your wallet or purse while moving around the ship or lazing on the beach.
+You don’t need to have everything you typically carry in your wallet or purse while moving around the ship or lazing on the beach.

 Stashing your wallet or room key under your towel or your expensive watch in your shoes just doesn’t cut it these days, even on the best cruise lines.

-If you do need to take valuables with you, consider taking your travel safe.
+If you do need to take valuables with you, consider taking your Travel Safe.
 If you prefer a more versatile way to keep your valuables safe by the pool or at the beach, consider an anti-theft beach tote.
-These are a fantastic cruise travel accessory because they are so versatile.
+These are fantastic cruise travel accessories because they are so versatile.

 - They keep valuables safe.